canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 ## Variable refactor

 We've simplified the spacing variables in Vanilla.
-Please usethe mapping below to update from the old variable names to the new ones:
+Please use the mapping below to update from the old variable names to the new ones:

 Vertical spacing variables: